mansura-habiba/model-mesh-as-tool/README.md

 - **Guardian model**: `ibm/granite3.3-guardian:8b` with thinking capabilities
 - **Vision model**: `ibm/granite-docling` for document processing
 - **Base URL**: Configurable via `OLLAMA_BASE_URL` environment variable (default: `http://localhost:11434`)

+To add more model make sure they are avail;able through ollama and then update the configuration input for `ModelMeshTool`

 You can customize the configuration by modifying the `model_config` dictionary in `main.py`.